jackcarey/astral-jekyll/README.md

 -   using \_data/main.yml to for titles and landing content layout

--   had to change \#hash handling to force navigation to homepage. '\#work' became '/\#work'.
+-   \#hash handling changed to force navigation to homepage. '\#work' became '/\#work'.
 To allow for off-nav pages.

+-   handled lists of documents in the post_list include with three *basic*
+    layouts: card, text, image.